What is Strikethrough in Excel?

 Method #4 – Using it from Excel Ribbon

-Step 3: After the option is added in a new tab, this will appear as below in the “ribbon”.
+- Step 3: After the option is added in a new tab, this will appear below in the “ribbon.”

-Select the cells which you want to Strikethrough and Go to New tab and Click on Strikethrough from New group.
+Step 4: Select the cells which you want to Strikethrough and Go to the New tab and Click on Strikethrough from New group.

 Method #5 – Using the dynamic conditional formatting option

-Step 1: Choose the range where we want to apply the conditional formatting and click on “Condition formatting” option then click on New rule.
+- Step 1: Choose the range where we want to apply the conditional formatting and click on the “Condition formatting” option, then click on New Rule.

-- Excel Strikethrough Shortcut is only a way to display the Text that is in the cell.
+- Excel Strikethrough Shortcut is only a way to display the text that is in the cell.
 This does not change the value of the cell.
-For example “TEXT” is same as “TEXT” for Excel and formulas.
+For example, “TEXT” is the same as “TEXT” for Excel and formulas.

-- Same steps are to be followed to remove strikethrough as followed to apply this.
+- The same steps are to be followed to remove strikethrough as followed to apply this.